-He has only been gone for 4 weeks and its already starting to tear me apart.
+He has only been gone for four weeks, and it’s already starting to tear me apart.
 I haven’t received any letters.
 And I’ve only spoken to him once, for 2 minutes.
-I finally got his address from his parents the week before and I’ve written him 5 letters.
+I finally got his address from his parents the week before, and I’ve written him five letters.
 And still nothing.
-I know that its not his fault.
+I know that it’s not his fault.
 Maybe the mail screwed it up, or the Army hasn’t sent them out yet.
-I’m unsure and that’s the hardest part.
+I’m unsure, and that’s the hardest part.
 Not knowing is the hardest part.

 I love my soldier.
-But I feel like the Army doesn’t care about the girlfriends, only the wives and children of the soldiers.
-It is my understanding that if something were to happen to me (heaven forbid), he wouldn’t even know about it until someone wrote to him.
+But I feel like the Army doesn’t care about the girlfriends, only the soldiers’ wives, and children.
+I understand that if something were to happen to me (heaven forbid), he wouldn’t even know about it until someone wrote to him.
 He won’t get to come home or at least call.
 I’m nothing to him concerning the Military.
 It hurts.

 But I’m in this for the long haul.
-I want to eventually marry my soldier and he is my world.
-I will not see him again until January when his Basic and his AIT is finished.
+I want to eventually marry my soldier, and he is my world.
+I will not see him again until January when his Basic and AIT are finished.
 But I will wait.
-My car is now decked out in Army logos and I’ve written on my car windows that I’m a proud Army Girlfriend.
-I’m proud of my soldier and I tell him that in every letter.
+My car is now decked out in Army logos, and I’ve written on my car windows that I’m a proud Army Girlfriend.
+I’m proud of my soldier and tell him that in every letter.
 I joined this site because no one I know understands how hard this is.
 I’m thankful for the support!

 submitted by Perrie

 Hey everyone, my name is Perrie or Perrie Leigh, whichever u prefer; people call me both.
 I am 22 yrs old and from the great state of Alabama.
 I am an Army Girlfriend and very proud to be one.
 We’ve been together for seven months now, so you could say that I’m still green at being an army girlfriend.